SolrNet/SolrNet/Documentation/Facets.md

   Console.WriteLine("{0}: {1}", facet.Key, facet.Value);
 }
 ```
-This is a test branch and this is a change that I don't want to commit but I don't want to lose either
+This is a test branch with an amend.

 ### Date facets
 Date facet queries create facets from date ranges.
 Sample code: